s3xysteak/unplugin-iconify-generator/README.md

 ## :wrench: Options

 - `iconifyIntelliSense`: A boolean value indicating whether to enable support for the `antfu.iconify` extension.
 Note that enabling this will modify `.vscode/settings.json`.
 Default: `true`.
-- `base`: An absolute path string specifying the root path, which will be used as the base path for other options.
+- `cwd`: An absolute path string specifying the root path, which will be used as the base path for other options.
 Default: `process.cwd()`.
 - `output`: A path string indicating where the generated metadata will be stored.
 Default: `'./node_modules/.unplugin-iconify-generator'`.
 - `collections`: A required object where the key is a string representing the icon set prefix, and the value is a path string pointing to a folder.
 All `.svg` files within that folder will be considered as icons belonging to the specified icon set.